 We have devoted significant efforts to streamline our business operations and refocus our personnel strategy, with the goal of achieving resumed growth in our business operations.
 The volatility in our growth has required significant time and attention from our management, and placed strains on our operational and manufacturing systems and processes, financial systems and internal controls and other aspects of our business.
 We expect to continue to increase headcount and to hire more specialized personnel in the future as we grow our business.
 We will need to continue to hire, train and manage additional qualified engineers, client and account services personnel, sales and marketing staff, software, manufacturing, distribution and quality assurance personnel in order to develop and launch new products, innovate and improve our existing products and successfully commercialize our platform and solutions.
 We may also need to hire, train and manage individuals with expertise that is separate, supplemental or different from expertise that we currently have, and accordingly we may not be successful in hiring, training and managing such individuals.
-If our new hires perform poorly, if we are unsuccessful in hiring, training and managing such individuals.
-If our new hires perform poorly, if we are unsuccessful in hiring, training and manage our existing employees, our business may be harmed.
+If our new hires perform poorly, if we are unsuccessful in hiring, training, managing and integrating these new employees, or if we are not successful in retaining our existing employees, our business may be harmed.
 In addition, our compensation arrangements, such as our equity award programs, may not always be successful in attracting new employees and retaining and motivating our existing employees.
 We may need to issue additional equity securities to attract job candidates or issue additional securities to retain personnel.
-In making employment decisions, job candidates and existing personnel often consider the value of the equity awards they would receive in connection with their employment and fluctuations in our stock price, or a perception that the market price of our stock may not increase or may increase more slowly than stock prices
+In making employment decisions, job candidates and existing personnel often consider the value of the equity awards they would receive in connection with their employment and fluctuations in our stock price, or a perception that the market price of our stock may not increase or may increase more slowly than stock prices at other companies, may make it more difficult to attract, retain, and motivate employees.